magento/devdocs/src/marketplace/sellers/installation-and-varnish-tests.md

 ## Overview

-The Installation and Varnish tests are automated EQP checks to ensure that the submitted extension version is compatibility with the Magento versions and the editions that it claims to support.
+The Installation and Varnish tests are automated EQP checks to ensure that the submitted extension version is compatible with the Magento versions and the editions that it claims to support.

 ## What testing is for

 Magento is a complex, highly extensible platform.
-To ensure that third-party extensions are production-ready, the Magento and Varnish tests verify successful installation with the extension included, ability to switch to Magento  [production mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html), and that the extension does not affect the caching mechanism for the most critical scenarios.
+To ensure that third-party extensions are production-ready, the Installation and Varnish tests verify successful installation with the extension included, ability to switch to Magento  [production mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html), and that the extension does not affect the caching mechanism for the most critical scenarios.
 The caching check ensures that the Magento storefront provides a high performance customer experience.

 ## When testing is done